lisplate/lisplate/README.md

 {include "my-other-template" valueOne valueTwo}
 ```

-### Contexts ###
+### Namespaces ###

-Contexts are special variables that provide access to template parameters and view models.
+Namespaces are special variables that provide access to template parameters and view models.
-Contexts can be used to access variables even if the variable name is used as a parameter.
+Namespaces can be used to access variables even if the variable name is used as a parameter.
-To select a context for an identifier, put the context label and a colon before the identifier.
+To select a namespace for an identifier, put the namespace label and a colon before the identifier.
-Contexts and fields on a context are protected and can not be overriden by internal scopes.
+Namespaces and fields on a namespace are protected and can not be overriden by internal scopes.
 ```
-Context:Identifier
+Namespace::Identifier
 ```
 ```
-{data:myParameter}
+{data::myParameter}
-{helper:myHelper}
+{helper::myHelper}
-{viewmodel:myViewModelItem}
+{viewmodel::myViewModelItem}
-{strings:someString}
+{strings::someString}
-{each data:myArray {fn (myItem)
+{each data::myArray {fn (myItem)
   This is the array item: {myItem}
-  This is the data item: {data:myItem}
+  This is the data item: {data::myItem}
 }}
 ```

-Built in functions are on the `runtime` context, but are accessible without a context specifier.
+Built in functions are on the `runtime` namespace, but are accessible without a namespace specifier.

-Added helper functions are in the `helper` context.
+Added helper functions are in the `helper` namespace.

-Data sent to the template via an include or through rendering is in the `data` context.
+Data sent to the template via an include or through rendering is in the `data` namespace.

-View model fields are accessible in the `viewmodel` context.
+View model fields are accessible in the `viewmodel` namespace.

-Fields in the strings file are accessible in the `strings` context.
+Fields in the strings file are accessible in the `strings` namespace.

-Not specifying a context will perform the following searches attempting to locate the identifier:
+Not specifying a namespace will perform the following searches attempting to locate the identifier:

 1. an internal function?
 2. declared as a parameter to a parent block/function?